facelessuser/pymdown-extensions/docs/src/markdown/extensions/highlight.md

+path: tree/master
+source: pymdownx/highlight.py

 # Highlight

 ## Overview

 Highlight is an extension that adds support for code highlighting.
 Its purpose is to provide a single place to configure syntax highlighting for code blocks.
-Both [InlineHilite](./inlinehilite.md) and [SuperFences](./superfences.md) can use Highlight to configure their highlight settings, but highlight will also run all non-fence code blocks through the highlighter as well.
+Both [InlineHilite](./inlinehilite.md) and [SuperFences](./superfences.md) can use Highlight to configure their highlight settings, but Highlight will also run all non-fence code blocks through the highlighter as well.

 The Highlight extension is inspired by [CodeHilite][codehilite], but differs in features.
 PyMdown Extensions chooses not